ajahne/blog/_drafts/2017-09-25-staying-technical-as-a-manager.md

 # Staying Technical as a Manager
 As an engineering manager, one of the most challenging tasks is to find balance being a great mentor, leader, and coach while staying on top of the constant changes in technology.
 As an engineering leader we must be able to communicate with executives, meet with clients, set the technology roadmap and vision, motivate our teams, while also keep our skills sharp as an engineer.

-Whelp, noone said it was going to be easy!
+Whelp, no one said it was going to be easy!

 So, maybe you are a tech lead and are responsible for a project and working with peers to meet a collective goal.
 Maybe you are an engineering manager or director leading a team of senior engineerings and building out the product roadmap.
 Or maybe you are the VP of engineering responsible for overseeing all technology teams plus working with peers in other departments.